DukeLearningInnovation/kits/readme.md

 Adding a new learning experience starts with the group selection.
 ![](assets/13.png)

-groups from from groupmanager.oit to learn.duke
+groups come from groupmanager.oit API to learn.duke

 ### Tasks done at courses
 * create course cards/sites